 - Please do not leave oversized items that will not fit into the book drop.

-- The book drop will be emptied daily by essential MIT staff who remain on campus.
+- The book drop will be emptied daily.

 - Returns will be quarantined for four days before being removed from your account.

 - Overdue fines for books and other library materials have been suspended and will not be charged to you, including for materials on loan from other libraries.

 - For questions about your borrowed materials contact firstname.lastname@example.org.

 If you have any other questions, please Ask Us.